MicrosoftDocs/cloud-adoption-framework/docs/migrate/migration-considerations/assess/architect.md

 - **Paying for technical debt.** Some aging workloads carry with them a high amount of technical debt.
 Technical debt can lead to long-term challenges by increasing hosting costs with any cloud provider.
 When technical debt unnaturally increases hosting costs, alternative architectures should be evaluated.
 - **Improving reliability.** Standard operations baselines provide a degree of reliability and recovery in the cloud.
 But, some workload teams may require higher SLAs which could lead to architectural changes.
-- **High-cost workloads.** All assets should be cost optmized during migration.
+- **High-cost workloads.**  During migration, all assets should be optimized to align sizing with actual usage.
 But, some workloads may require architectural modifications to address specific cost concerns.
 - **Performance requirements.** When workload performance has a direct business impact, extra architectural consideration may be required.
 - **Secure applications.** Security requirements tend to be implemented centrally and applied to all workloads in the portfolio.
 But, some workloads may have specific security requirements that could lead to architectural changes.